Reviews You Can Rely On

 Credit: Jacqueline Kearney

-Testing these kits is a combination of testing in the field, in more controlled environments (like Wilderness First Responder courses), and expert observations.
-During the WFR training, we gave the kits to both novices and first aid veterans.
+Testing these kits is a combination of real-world use, expert observations, and simulated medical environments like Wilderness First Responder (WFR) courses.
+During WFR training, we handed these kits off to novices and re-certifying professionals.
 We took everything apart and evaluated the quality of the contents.
-We weighed the kits on a digital scale and compared our measurements against the manufacturer's specs.
-We tested these kits using trauma simulated during WFR training.
-The diversity of injuries and the simulated environment was an effective approach to gain loads of hands-on data to produce a comprehensive review.
+We weighed the kits digitally and compared our measurements against the manufacturer's specifications.
+We tested the practicality of these standard kits during trauma simulations included in WFR training.
+The diversity of injuries encountered in this simulated environment was an effective approach to gaining hands-on data related to kit versatility and utility.
+For more information on our testing process, see our how we test article.

-Our first aid kit testing is divided across five rating metrics:
+We rated first aid kits across five rating metrics:

-For review author and Mountain Guide Ryan Huetter, first aid isn't something to be taken lightly.
-As a mountain professional, injury prevention is his primary risk management tool, but he always carries a quality, well-stocked first aid kit for both personal and professional trips.
-Ryan holds a bachelor's degree in Outdoor Adventure Management from Western Washington University.
-Since earning this degree, he's racked up an impressive climbing resume, with over twenty Yosemite big walls and seven seasons in Patagonia, including an ascent of Fitz Roy.
-He is a fully certified IFMGA mountain guide and works around the world, guiding rock, ski, and alpine climbing trips.
+For review author and mountain guide Ryan Huetter, first aid is serious.
+As a mountain professional, injury prevention is his primary risk management tool.
+But he always carries a quality, well-stocked first aid kit for personal and professional trips.
+Ryan holds a bachelor's degree in Outdoor Adventure Management from Western Washington University, and he is a fully-certified IFMGA guide and works around the world guiding rock, ski, and alpine climbing trips.

 A cold compress usually is just extra weight in the backcountry but...